Dear readers of ADxS.org, please forgive the disruption.

 • recommended starting dose 100 mg orally once daily

-• Up-dosing in increments of 100 mg weekly
+• Up-dosing in steps of 100 mg per week

-• recommended starting dose 200 mg orally once daily for the first week
+• recommended starting dose 200 mg orally once a day in the first week

-• Up-dose to the maximum daily dose of 400 mg.
+• Up-dosing to the maximum daily dose of 400 mg.

-In adults with ADHD, one study found symptom reduction of greater than 50% from baseline AISRS in 40.2% of subjects.17
+In adults with ADHD, one study found a symptom reduction of more than 50% compared to the AISRS baseline in 40.2% of subjects.23

 3. Side effects and contraindications